Munich Night Train to Rome with Kids

 Booking the train

-I was able to check the routes and timetable on the bahn website but the fares are not available for purchase on their site – not sure why.
-I ended up called the DB Travel Centre +49 180 6 99 66 33 .
+I was able to check the routes and timetable on the Bahn website but the fares are not available for purchase on their site – not sure why.
+I ended up calling the DB Travel Centre +49 180 6 99 66 33.
 The English call center is 0044 (0) 8718 80 80 66 in case there are any problems reaching an English-speaking agent.
 The agent was able to sell me tickets from home to Munich, Munich to Rome, Florence to Munich, Munich to home.
 The total was roughly 100 euro cheaper than flying but it was a fun experience so I don’t regret it.

 Inside an overnight train cabin with kids

 To say the hallways are narrow is an understatement.
 Hubby – with his pack – jumped in first, taking the Munchkin and stroller contents with him to our cabin.
 The ticket agent helped put Baby Girl onto the train, while I folded the stroller with a fully loaded pack on my back.
 It was *fun*.